anoopsarkar/nlp-class/hw0.md

 ## Python 3 Notebooks

-We will be using Python 3 notebooks for the homework submissions.
+We will be using Python 3 notebooks for development, but you will be submitting a self contained Python 3 program that can be run on the command line as well.

 First set up a virtual environment to contain all the dependencies you need to run a Python3 notebook.
 To use virtualenv to manage